-Tour Mesa Verde with an archaeologist-trained guide from Durango
+Explore Mesa Verde’s ancient sites with an archaeologist-trained guide

 Cancel at least 72 hours before departure for a full refund.
-No refunds within 72 hours of departure, including illness, emergencies, or no-shows.
+Cancellations within 72 hours of departure and no-shows are nonrefundable.
+Trips run rain, snow, sleet, or shine.

 No. You do not enter any cliff dwellings.
 You view major cliff dwellings from overlooks across the canyon.